Solid angles associated to Minkowski reduced bases: A counter-example in and some discussion

-Thus among all reduced forms, those of the face-centered cubic lattices produces the smallest solid angles for dimensions less than 5 but not higher.
-Similar to $Q_1$, $R_1$ is known to have the smallest determinant among all WR forms.
+Thus, among all reduced forms, those of the alternating lattices produce the smallest solid angles for dimensions less than 5 but not higher.
+Similar to $Q_0$, $R_0$ is known to have the smallest determinant among all WR forms.

-Let us also briefly discuss the intuition behind Lemma 4.3 and 4.4.
-The absence of local minima for $\omega_Q$, considered as a univariate function in $q_{ij}$, can be rephrased its being quasi-concave.
-In a somewhat greater extent, the method employed in these two lemmas are also adequate to prove quasi-concavity for a univariate $\omega_Q$, without assuming that $Q$ is $WR$ or reduced.
-If we look at $\omega_Q$ as a multivariate function however, naive differentiation does not seem enough to establish global quasi-concavity.
-Such a result, if settled, may shed some light on the behavior of \textit{volume} in higher dimensional spherical geometry.
+Let us also briefly discuss the intuition behind Lemma~\ref{intlem1} and \ref{intlem2}.
+The absence of local minima for $\Omega_Q$, considered as a univariate function, within the open interval can be interpreted as $\Omega_Q$ being locally quasi-concave.
+To a somewhat greater extent, the method employed in these two lemmas are also adequate to prove quasi-concavity for a univariate $\Omega_Q$, without assuming that $Q$ is WR or reduced.
+If we consider $\Omega_Q$ as a multivariate function however, naive differentiation does not seem enough to establish global quasi-concavity.
+Such a result, if settled, may shed some light on the behavior of \textit{spherical volumes} in higher dimensional spherical geometry.

+Lemma~\ref{WRgood} was also an important step in our proof.
+It essentially says that any rank 4 reduced form $Q$ can be normalized to a WR form and still remains reduced.
+We wonder if such a similar result still holds in higher dimension